 Province or territory Data limitation Nova Scotia In 2018, the College of Occupational Therapists of Nova Scotia implemented a new database, which made it easier for registrants to update their employment information.
 As a result, there was an increase in total Workforce .
-Quebec The Ordre des ergothérapeutes du Québec began submitting data in 2011.
-The 2020 OT supply data for Quebec does not include return-to-practice data.
+Quebec The 2020 and 2021 OT supply data for Quebec does not include return-to-practice data.
+Alberta Due to a technical issue with registration identifiers, the flow of OTs in Alberta between 2019 and 2020 was not reported.
 Yukon, Northwest Territories and Nunavut The CAOT submits voluntary registrations for OTs residing and working in Yukon, the Northwest Territories and Nunavut.
 These counts may exclude temporary relief workers who may not have registered with the CAOT.